group-butler/GroupButler/README.md

   * You can change some settings of the bot.
 All the settings are placed in `config.lua`, in the `bot_settings` table
     * `cache_time.adminlist`: the permanence in seconds of the adminlist in the cache.
 The bot caches the adminlist to avoid to hit Telegram limits
-    * `multipurpose_mode`: set it to `true` if you want to load the plugins placed in `plugins/multipurpose` folder.
-At the moment, this directory is empty
     * `notify_bug`: if `true`, the bot will send a message that notifies that a bug has occured to the current user, when a plugin is executed and an error happens
     * `log_api_errors`: if `true`, the bot will send in the `log_chat` (`config.lua`) all the relevant errors returned by an api request toward Telegram
     * `stream_commands`: if `true`, when an update triggers a plugin, the match will be printed on the console